Home Chemistry Substance Chlorine Dioxide

 2 AgClO3 + Cl2 → 2 AgCl + 2 ClO2 + O2

-Structure of ClO2
+Structure of Chlorine Dioxide

 Chlorine dioxide chemical formula ClO2, structure

 An alternative scheme of the three-electron structures with the odd electron residing on an oxygen orbital may also be worked out.
 The resonating hybrid is compatible with the sp3d hybridization of the chlorine atom.
-One orbital has the lone pairs and another makes the coordinate link to one oxygen atom.
-The third and fourth sp3d orbital makes a sigma and a pi bond with other oxygen atoms.
-The odd electrons remain located on the fifth sp3d orbitals of the ClO2 molecule.

-Physical properties
+Physical Properties

 Properties